jonasbn/github-action-yak/README.md

 ## Quick Start

-1. Add a `.yaksums.json` file to you directory
+1. Add a `.yaksums.json` file to your repository
 1. Specify what files you want Yak to keep an eye on (see the example below)
 1. Enable the action (see the example below)